Saurabhkr952/Observability/prometheus/readme.md

 To scrape metrics, you'll need to set up three essential components:

 1. **Exporter Application**:
-   - This component exposes a `/metrics` endpoint.
+    This component exposes a `/metrics` endpoint.

 2. **Service**:
-   - For connecting to the exporter.
+    For connecting to the exporter.
+    It retrieves the metrics data exposed by the exporter.

-3. **ServiceMonitor**:
+4. **ServiceMonitor**:
-   - It helps in locating and monitoring the services that need to be connected to the exporter.
+    It helps in locating and monitoring the services that need to be connected to the exporter.

 By integrating these components, you can effectively scrape, retrieve, and monitor metrics data.